 One-unit semester course.
 Topics selected by the instructor.
 Prerequisite: Mathematics 321 or consent of the instructor.
 Lecture-conference.
 May be repeated for credit.

 One-unit semester course.
 Topics selected by the instructor, for example, commutative algebra, Galois theory, algebraic geometry, and group representation theory.
 Prerequisite: Mathematics 332 or consent of the instructor.
 Lecture-conference.
 May be repeated for credit.

 Mathematics 441 - Topics in Computer Science Theory

 Mathematics 481 - Independent Study

-One-half course for one semester.
+One-half-unit semester course.
 Independent reading primarily for juniors and seniors.
 Prerequisite: approval of the instructor and the division.